sam-a-d/ATL-Acceleo/README.md

 # ATL and Acceleo - Vending Machine

 This project demonstrates the application of Model-Driven Engineering (MDE) principles for a vending machine system.
 It utilizes the EMF (Eclipse Modeling Framework) and OCL (Object Constraint Language) to model and validate the vending machine's behavior.
-Furthermore, it uses ATL for Model to Mode (M2M) transformation and Acceleo to Model-to-Text (M2T) transformation.
+Furthermore, it uses ATL for Model to Model (M2M) transformation and Acceleo to Model-to-Text (M2T) transformation.

 ## Features